Hanserfaust/game-developers-base/README.md

 a very capable C++ framework for graphics, but lacked in examples and documentation for Python especially for the later versions (2023).

-## Doc sources
-Based on the library https://pypi.org/project/cocos2d/

-### Other useful links
+## Useful links for the game developer

 https://gameprogrammingpatterns.com/